apache/flink/docs/concepts/stream-processing.md

 Often there is a one-to-one correspondence between the transformations in the programs and the operators in the dataflow.
-Sometimes, however, one transformation may consist of multiple transformation operators.
+Sometimes, however, one transformation may consist of multiple operators.

 {% top %}